grahamvickers/FIP_campaign/README.md

 You will need to install the following in order to run the website:

 To see the sign up function you need to install the .sql file from the 'data' folder, this can be done in the Terminal or through phpMyAdmin.
-Name the database 'db_ontario'.
+Create a new database and name it "db_campaign", then import the .sql file from the "data" folder in the project folder.

-Install through the command line (required):
+Install the following through the command line (required):

 ```
 $ npm i -s express
 $ npm i -s mysql